 5. Don’t expect your cool and talented team to be able to cope with everything.

 You can always meet a challenging issue you never expected before.
 And that issue will require additional resources.
+For example, your business's physical building security is something that is highly specialized and even the most talented employee won't be able to handle issues without the help of an access control system installer.
 It's always a good idea to have a 'rainy day' fund to fall back on.
 Seven fat cows are often better than zero.

 6. Building a start-up isn’t a simple way to success, rather a chance to bring to our world something that our world demands.